adobebc/web-apps-sdk/README.md

   * Web Apps
      * {module_webapps}

 The build tool will automatically strip `{` or `}` characters, and convert `-` to white space.
-Section and category names will be automatically capitalized, and articles will be hyperlinked to their corresponding pages.
+Section, category and article names will be automatically generated from the file name then capitalized, and articles will be hyperlinked to their corresponding pages.